guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-4.md

 </em>
 </div>

 We headed to the _centro_ that evening and decided to eat the pancake like thing that were being sold in carts.
 We had been seeing it since Palenque and it had piqued my interest.
-It was thus that we discovered _marquesitas_, one of the most affordable and beloved street food of Yucatan and adjoining area.
+It was thus that we discovered _marquesitas_, one of the most affordable and beloved street food of the Yucatan peninsula.
 It was a thin pancake filled with sweet or savoury fillings and rolled up to take on the go :yum:

 <div class="postimg">
   <div class="grid">